Howard0211/Howard0211/README.md

 ## 💬 Let's connect!

-Feel free to reach out if you're interested in collaboration, have any questions about my projects, or just want to chat about data science!
+Feel free to reach out if you're interested in collaboration, have any questions about my projects, or would like to discuss data science!